l2hyunwoo/metro/docs/bindings.md

 }
 ```

-#### Implementation notes
+??? note "Implementation Notes"

     While kotlin-inject can support this by simply invoking functions with omitted arguments, Metro has to support this in generated factories.

     To accomplish this, Metro will slightly modify how generated provider/constructor injection factory classes look compared to Dagger.
 Since we are working in IR, we can copy the default value expressions from the source function/constructor to the factory’s newInstance and create() functions.
 This in turn allows calling generated graphs to simply omit absent binding arguments from their creation calls.
 This is a tried and tested pattern used by other first party plugins, namely kotlinx-serialization.

     There are a few cases that need to be handled here:

     * Expressions may reference previous parameters or instance members.
 To support this, we’ll transform them in IR to point at new parameters in those functions.
     * Expressions may reference private instance members.
 To support this, Metro factories are generated as nested classes within the source class or graph.
         * This does depart from how dagger factories work, but if we ever wanted to have some sort of interop for that we could always generate bridging factory classes in the places dagger expects later.
     * Parameters in `create()` need to be wrapped in `Provider` calls.
 This means that for cases where they back-reference other parameters, those will need to be transformed into `invoke()` calls on those providers too.